Katoomba property prices have really shot up, not just over the past year but over the past decade.

 Another benefit is you increase your borrowing power, which means you might be able to buy a better home.

-as Blue Mountains friends Emily and Kate did.
+Also, if circumstances allow, you can buy a property with two separate residences, as Blue Mountains friends Emily and Kate did.
 While you might be living with someone else, you also have your own space.

 The cons of buying property with someone else